Last Updated Don’t you just hate the chafing of your skin and the sore muscles that you get on crutches?

-If you hate crutches, but have to keep your foot non-weight bearing, there’s good news for you.
-Read on to find out about alternative to crutches that’s sure to give you relief and better mobility.
+If you hate crutches but have to keep your foot non-weight bearing, there’s good news for you.
+Read on to find out about the alternative to crutches that’s sure to give you relief and better mobility.

 - 1 Best Alternative to Crutches

 - 2 I Need Advice…Knee Scooter or Seated Scooter?